 by Björn Bröskamp and Sibylle Simon

-The CSRD is the EU's new reporting guideline, set to replace the current Non-Financial Reporting Directive (NFRD).
-It was proposed by the EU Commission last year and is expected to be applicable for the first time for the reporting of fiscal years beginning on or after January 1, 2024.
+The Corporate Sustainability Reporting Directive (CSRD) is the EU's new reporting guideline, set to replace the Non-Financial Reporting Directive (NFRD).
+It was proposed by the EU Commission in 2021 and will be applicable for the first time for the reporting of fiscal years beginning on or after 1 January 2024.

 Who should be prepared for the new reporting?

 The widened scope of the CSRD means that instead of around 11,600 entities that currently report their non-financial data, the new directive will ask nearly 50,000 businesses to report, with around 15,000 in Germany alone.
 Companies that fulfil at least two of the following three conditions will have to comply with CSRD:

 It is not only EU-based companies that need to pay attention to this change.
 The CSRD applies to any company with at least one large or listed EU subsidiary, or at least one branch with a net turnover of €40 million in the EU, that has also generated a net turnover of more than €150 million on the European market in the last two consecutive financial years.